justmyfreak/justmyfreak.github.io/_posts/2014-03-12-blogging-with-jekyll.md

 It's a common question.
 We already have powerful blogging and content management system such as Wordpress, Drupal, Joomla, etc. My personal answer is **Simplicity**.
 I love Jekyll's no-database approach.
 Serving static pages means, faster load time.

 ### Simple
-No database setup, comment meoderation, no annoying update notification.
+No database setup, comment moderation, no annoying update notification.
 Jekyll focus on content.

 ### Static
 Write content on static markdown, textile, or liquid.
 Jekyll will '*compile*' it to html static site.
 Serving static file is a lot faster than serving content from database.